bkedwards/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 Replace `<your-username` with your GitHub username

 (2) Check your default branch name with the subcommand `git branch`.
 If it's not `main`, rename it to `main` with the following command: `git branch -M main`.
+!!!note
     Old versions of `git` choose the name `master` for the primary branch, but these days `main` is the standard primary branch name.

 (3) Push your local commits to the GitHub repository
 ```sh
 git push --set-upstream origin main
 ```
-//Insert admonition about the --set-upstream Flag//
+!!! note "Understanding the --set-upstream Flag"

+    The `git push --set-upstream origin main` command pushes the main branch to the remote repository named origin.

+    - The --set-upstream flag establishes a connection between your local main branch and the remote branch, allowing future pushes and pulls to be done simply with git push or git pull without needing to specify the branch name.

+        - -u is an abreviation for the `--set-upstream` flag

 (4) Back in your web browser, refresh your GitHub repository to see that the same commit you made locally has now been pushed to remote.

-You can use `git log` locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.
+- You can use `git log` locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.
 This is the result of pushing your changes to your remote repository.

 ## Part 2.
 Setting up the Development Environment
 ### Step 1.
 Add Development Container Configuration